 The two key elements to take from that are:

-eLearning is a learning experience provided online.
+eLearning is a learning experience provided online (electronically felt a little broad).

 eLearning can incorporate a variety of media types—but all of them are accessed, rather than administered.